cosmix/linear-mcp/README.md

 ## Features

 * Create new issues and subissues with label support
+* Retrieve the list of linear projects
+* Retrieve the project updates
 * Update existing issues with full field modification
 * Delete issue with validation
 * Self-assign issues using 'me' keyword